j7-dev/Yoopta-Editor/CONTRIBUTING.md

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository.
-1. Configure and install the dependencies: `npx lerna bootstrap`.
+1. Configure and install the dependencies: `npx lerna@6 bootstrap`.
 1. Create a new branch: `git checkout -b feat-branch-name`.
 1. Start developer playground with editor and watcher with the command `yarn dev`.
 1. Find editor initializer code in the `./packages/development/src/pages/dev/index.tsx`